-Born in Taipei, Annie is a Canadian documentary photographer and artist currently based in Brooklyn, New York.
+Born in Taipei, Annie is a Canadian documentary photographer and visual artist currently based between Brooklyn and Mexico City.
 Select clients include The New York Times and NYT Magazine, The New Yorker, NPR, Courrier International, The Atlantic, Fader, Virginia Quarterly Review, New York Magazine, The Guardian, and South China Morning Post.

 Annie is the recipient of the first Skammdegi AIR Award in Iceland and a New York Foundation of the Arts fellowship for photography.
 Previously, she was a fellow of Reflexions Masterclass, an international laboratory investigating the evolution of the language of visual representation and photography.
 She is also a recipient of a Director’s Fellowship from The International Center of Photography.